This Is Not That: Church

 But because they’re free to.

-So if you’ve been told to love harder, serve better, change the world—
+So if you’ve been told to attend services, serve better, change the world—

 maybe it’s time to trade that faithless project-of-self for faith in Jesus.